kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 mainnet network.
 This command is restricted to mainnet use and it doesn't support on other networks.

-If you would like to create an account on [testnet](#funding-an-account-on-testnet), please use the `kadena account fund` command.
+If you would like to create an account on [testnet][16], please use the `kadena account fund` command.

 ```
 kadena account create [arguments]